Passionate about making healthcare more effective

 CEO, brings 30 years of relevant experience growing companies using disruptive business models.
 Former COO and Director of Health IT Strategy of Red Hat, Ms. Rohde supervised revenue growth from $100 to $500 million.
 As CIO of UBS Investment Banking IT, she managed a $1 billion annual budget and 1,500 mission-critical systems. jrohde (at) axialexchange.com

-VP Products and Marketing, formerly led the global ISV group for Red Hat Enterprise Linux and drove partnerships with SAP, IBM, HP and other global software partners.
+VP Products, formerly led the global ISV group for Red Hat Enterprise Linux and drove partnerships with SAP, IBM, HP and other global software partners.
 Mr. Mattox led the creation of Red Hat's open source ecosystem initiative, Red Hat Exchange, from concept to revenue.
 As Director of Product Management at Red Hat, Mr. Mattox was named co-inventor on 13 patent applications related to software.
 Formerly with MIT, idealab! and CitySearch, Mr. Mattox holds an MBA from Harvard Business School. mmattox (at) axialexchange.com

 VP Operations and Finance, brings 15 years of experience in Corporate Finance and in the leadership of service and implementation businesses.
 Mr. Casey is a former Executive Vice President of UBS Investment Banking IT and Vice President of Equity Capital Markets, Donaldson, Lufkin & Jenrette Securities Corporation.
 He holds an MBA from Wharton Business School, majoring in Finance with emphasis on Healthcare. jcasey (at) axialexchange.com